Notre Dame Cathedral – A masterpiece of Gothic architecture

 The number of circles, patterns and medallions are all multiples of 4.

-The rosette was rebuilt in 1543 to correct the sagging of the stonework due to the lack of maintenance of the precedent two centuries.
+The rosette was rebuilt in 1543 in order to correct the sagging of the stonework resulting from the lack of maintenance.

 It was restored in 1723 and 1727.